Cloudef/elden-proton/README.md

 - Set the provided launch options in steam for Elden Ring
 - Launch Elden Ring from steam and customize settings to your liking

+## Flatpak Steam

+- Make sure that every necessary path (wherever you put `elden-proton.bash` or the folder containing your Modengine2 mods) is accessible from the flatpak
+- CLI example: `flatpak override com.valvesoftware.Steam --filesystem="$HOME/dev/personal:ro"`
+- Flatseal example: Put `"$HOME/dev/personal:ro"` under Filesystem->Other files for the Steam application
+- Apart from that it should work out of the box

 ## Features

 - Run Elden Ring modded or unmodded easily